movalex/BMD_requests/README.md

 3. Too much unused UI space on HD resolution and Retina laptop monitor:
     - Vewer UI elements can be twice as narrower: https://cl.ly/661278c2b3eb
     - Keyframes has unusable lock icon before node name (does not reflect if the node is locked, so what is it for?)   https://cl.ly/ac13884063b2
+    — Tools window layout is aligned to the right, there's too much empty space on the left, and tool controls are too short: https://cl.ly/15024d65d7e7, https://cl.ly/347084b4adcc

 4. Three dots buttons in the window corners that do nothing (Inspector, Nodes window).
 If the menu is empty, the button should not appear https://cl.ly/a3f3ab9e9c55